-Its position offers prime sunset viewing thanks to stunning broadside views straight across the Andaman Sea to Koh Phi Phi Don.
-Making the most of that is Stone Bar.
+Its position offers prime sunset viewing thanks to stunning broadside views straight across the Andaman Sea to Koh Phi Phi.

-It straddles a series of boulders like a salt-washed limpet on the south side of the bay, with jutting platforms where you can sit with a cold Chang while the sun dips.
+It straddles a series of boulders like a salt-washed limpet on the south side of the bay, with jutting platforms where you can sit with a cold Chang while the sunsets.

 Koh Jum isn’t the smallest island in Thailand, but it’s nowhere near the largest.
 It’s just about the perfect size for cycling.

-For adventurous who love to hit untrodden trails, it holds the promise of a two-hour hike through the wild jungle to lookouts that survey the vast Andaman Bay and the silhouettes of the Phi Phi islands to the west.
+For adventurers who love to hit untrodden trails, it holds the promise of a two-hour hike through the wild jungle to lookout points that survey the vast Andaman Bay and the silhouettes of the Phi Phi islands to the west.